Home

 • Anaïs Blarel (Partner, Revaia)

-• Marie Brière (Managing Director, Institut Louis Bachelier; Head of Investor Intelligence & Academic Partnerships, Amundi)
+• Marie Brière (Managing Director, Institute Louis Bachelier; Head of Investor Intelligence & Academic Partnerships, Amundi)

-• Peter Tankov (Professor, Institut Louis Bachelier – joining remotely)
+• Peter Tankov (Professor, Institute Louis Bachelier – participating remotely)

-Their discussions pointed to a clear conclusion: AI is already transforming sustainable finance, from satellite-based emissions monitoring and climate risk analysis to automated ESG reporting and AI-assisted shareholder voting.
-At the same time, this transformation raises significant questions regarding energy consumption, data reliability, digital sovereignty and social impacts.
+Their discussions painted a clear picture: AI is already transforming sustainable finance, from satellite-based emissions monitoring and climate risk analysis to automated ESG reporting and algorithm-assisted shareholder voting.
+At the same time, this transformation raises significant questions regarding energy consumption, data reliability, digital sovereignty and social impact.

-The full report, available for download, provides a detailed overview of these discussions and the actions identified by experts to ensure that AI develops in a manner compatible with genuinely sustainable finance.
+The report, available for download, provides an in-depth account of these discussions and the action levers identified by participants to foster the development of AI that is compatible with genuinely sustainable finance.

-An essential read for anyone seeking to understand the tensions, challenges and opportunities that are reshaping European finance today.
+An essential read for understanding both the challenges and opportunities currently reshaping the European financial landscape.

 download the publicationview the publication